Luke Perry’s Son Jack Joins His Dad In Quentin Tarantino’s ‘Once Upon A Time In Hollywood’

 Jack said that his dad was over-the-top excited to be one of those starring in Quentin Tarantino’s next film.
 He even connected with his son on a wrestling level by comparing his work in this movie to wrestling one of the true legends of the ring.

 “My dad was so excited about that.
 That really kind of reinvigorated him and reenergized him.
-Because he liked “Riverdale,” but it was work, it was like his job.
+Because he liked Riverdale, but it was work, it was like his job.
 He told me — he’s like ‘this is like you getting to wrestle Chris Jericho.”

 Jack “Jungle Boy” Perry certainly does miss his dad and you can tell in his words about Luke Perry that they had a good relationship.
 While acting may not be the forever future for the younger Perry, he is happy to be a wrestler and see how far up the professional ladder he can make it.
 Right now, he’s signed to the new All Elite Wrestling and is getting ready to see his career take off in some big-time ways.